Invariance of immersed Floer cohomology under Lagrangian surgery: Coherent perturbations

-of unbranched matching conditions. \end{enumerate} For much of the paper, one could take $M_\Gamma,H_\Gamma $ to be unbranched.
-However in order to obtain deal with repeated inputs one must allow formal sums, that is, multivalued perturbations, see Section \ref{divisor}. \end{definition}
+of single-valued Hamiltonian perturbations. \end{enumerate} For much of the paper, one could assume that $M_\Gamma,H_\Gamma $ are single-valued.
+However in order to deal with repeated inputs one must allow formal sums, that is, multivalued perturbations, as in Section \ref{divisor}. \end{definition}